Computable classifications of continuous, transducer, and regular functions: Background on regular functions

-is regular.
 In fact, any step function with finitely many breakpoints, all of which are dyadic rationals, and a dyadic range is regular.
-This is because an automaton can record, using finitely many states, which of the relevant dyadic intervals the input and output belong to and begin accepting (or stop accepting) as it continues scanning the rest of the input and output.
-See~\cite{vardi} for more examples. \end{example}
+This is because an automaton can first scan $D$ many bits of $\beta$ (where $D$ does not depend on the input) to decide which interval $x$ must necessarily belong to.
+It then scans $x$ and accepts iff $x$ lies in the relevant dyadic interval and $y$ is in the range of the step function. \end{example}

 It turns out that \emph{continuous} regular functions possess several nice properties.
 The rest of this subsection will be devoted to understanding continuous regular functions.
 First, we begin with a lemma; for the sake of completeness we include its proof as well.